Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Methodology

 \paragraph{Evaluation metrics.} The primary metric is the final compliance~$\Comp$ after the standardized tail.
-Secondary metrics are the final grayness~$\Gray$ (all continuation methods are expected to achieve $\Gray = 0.000$), wall-clock time, and the iteration at which the best valid snapshot $\boldsymbol{\rho}^*$ is found.
+Secondary metrics are the final grayness~$\Gray$, wall-clock time, and the iteration at which the best valid snapshot $\boldsymbol{\rho}^*$ is found.
 Percentage improvements are quoted relative to the fixed baseline.
 All results are reported as mean~$\pm$ standard deviation over $n = 5$ independent random seeds.

-\paragraph{Reproducibility.} The complete implementation — the three-field SIMP solver, LLM agent with system prompt, all five baseline controllers, the meta-optimization outer loop, and the experiment runner with plotting scripts — will be released as open-source software upon acceptance for publication.
-The repository will include single-command reproduction scripts for every table and figure in this paper.
-Total API cost for reproducing all experiments is under $\$1$\,USD.